scottpeterman/UglyPTY-Plugins/README.md

 ## Download More Plugins

+  1. A lightweight TFTP Server plugin
+  2. A Yaml browser companion for view and search of the Netmiko CLI Collector structured data results

 You can download more `.whl` plugins from [github](https://github.com/scottpeterman/UglyPTY-Plugins).
 You can download more `.whl` plugins from [wheels](https://github.com/scottpeterman/UglyPTY-Plugins/tree/main/wheels).